-What Are The Parts Of Medicare
+The 4 Parts of Medicare

-Medicare Part A - Hospital Coverage
+Medicare Part A

 Most people don't pay a premium for Part A because they or a spouse already paid for it through their payroll taxes while working.
 Medicare Part A (Hospital Insurance) helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 It also helps cover hospice care and some home health care.
 Beneficiaries must meet certain conditions to get these benefits.